HTTPArchive/almanac.httparchive.org/src/content/en/2019/cdn.md

 So far, this chapter has explored the use of commercials CDNs which the site may be using to host its own content, or perhaps used by a third-party resource included on the site.

-Common libraries like jQuery and Bootstrap are also available from public CDNs hosted by Google, Cloudflare, Microsoft, etc. Using content from one of the public CDNs instead of a self-hosting the content is a tradeoff.
+Common libraries like jQuery and Bootstrap are also available from public CDNs hosted by Google, Cloudflare, Microsoft, etc. Using content from one of the public CDNs instead of a self-hosting the content is a trade-off.
 Even though the content is hosted on a CDN, creating a new connection and growing the congestion window may negate the low latency of using a CDN.

 Google Fonts is the most popular of the content CDNs and is used by 55% of websites.
 For non-font content, Google API, Cloudflare's JS CDN, and the Bootstrap's CDN are the next most popular.